thesassway/thesassway.com/source/beginner/variable-naming.html.markdown

 Changing the value of `$red` is easy enough, but the variable has no description of its intended purpose.

-Instead of describing what a variable looks like, describe its function.
+Instead of describing what a variable looks like in the name, describe its function or purpose.
+In other words, try to choose semantic names for your variables.

     :::scss
     // Bad
     $red: red;
     $yellow: yellow;

-    // Good
+    // Better
-    $brand: red;
+    $brand-color: red;
-    $accent: yellow;
+    $accent-color: yellow;

-## Be Specific

-I like to name my variables by arranging descriptive words from generic to specific.

-The real benefit of specificity is the grouping of variables that share commonality, and this makes them easier to read and recall.
+## Adopt useful conventions

+It's important to come up with some good conventions for naming your variables so that they are easy to remember.

+For example, you can postfix color names with `-color`:

     :::scss
     // Base colors
-    $color-base: #333;
+    $base-color: #333;
-    $color-brand: red;
+    $brand-color: red;
-    $color-brand-80: rgba($color-brand, 0.8);
+    $brand-80-color: rgba($color-brand, 0.8);
-    $color-accent: yellow;
+    $accent-color: yellow;

+Or, add a prefix like `header-` or `footer-` for specific sections:

     // Header
     $header-height: 100px;